 It's also a good idea to check whether there is a wider issue with Second Life, as described below.

 Usually, restarting your computer and your router will resolve this issue.
-If not, please contact your internet service provider.
-You may also wish to try using a different DNS server, like Cloudflare's 184.108.40.206 service, to see if that will resolve the issue.
+If not, you may wish to contact your Internet Service Provider (ISP).
+You may also wish to try using a different DNS server, like Cloudflare's 126.96.36.199 service, to see if that will resolve the issue.

 Waiting for region handshake

 The "Waiting for Region Handshake" message occurs when the Second Life Viewer does not receive an acknowledgement from the server.
-The usual cause of this error is a firewall blocking UDP packets.
-You'll most likely need to reconfigure your firewall to resolve this problem.
+The usual cause of this error is a firewall blocking UDP packets, though some Internet providers also opt to block UDP packets from time to time, particularly mobile or mobile hotspot providers.
+Generally, though, you'll most likely need to reconfigure your firewall to resolve this problem.

 For information on how to configure firewalls, see: Using Second Life with a firewall.